noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

 - ECDSA signatures consit of two params, r and s
   - signatures in ehtereum include a third param called v: used to verify which accounts priate keys was used to sign a message, and the transactions sneder
+  - signatures produced by web3.js are the concatenation of r, s and v -

 ### transactions